Fidor-FZCO/fidor_oauth_starter/README.md

-# Ruby oAuth - Example
+# Ruby oauth - Example

-A single view that demonstrates the Fidor API OAuth login flow and how to get an access token.
+A single app that demonstrates the API OAuth login flow and how to get an access token.
 Uses Sinatra on its server side.

 ## Pre Requisities